-The programme is organised and implemented by five members of the University of Ljubljana and three research institutes, which include habilitated teachers and research associates in the programme.
-They participate in organised forms of teaching and mentoring and offer candidates research infrastructure for the preparation of their doctoral thesis.
+The programme is organised by the University of Ljubljana through its faculties and three Slovene research institutes which contribute teachers who take part in organised courses, mentors and the research infrastructure for executing the experimental part of doctoral work.

 Call for enrolment in doctoral study programmes at the University of Ljubljana for the 2020/2021 academic year

 University of Ljubljana Call for enrolment into Doctoral degree programmes

 The conditions for advancement from the 1st to the 2nd year of the doctoral study of biomedicine are completed study obligations of the 1st year of at least 45 ECTS, of which at least 20 ECTS must be from compulsory core subjects, and 30 ECTS recognised by the mentor for individual research work.
 The costs of the 1st year tuition fee must be paid upon enrolment.

 Enrolment in the 2nd year of the doctoral study of biomedicine will take place from 11.09. to 21.9.2020.

 Applicants will receive instructions for enrolment when their enrolment form has been received, from 11.9.2020 onwards.